GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (67) .md

 **Range**: 1 foot + a number of feet equal to the spellcheck's points of success.

 **Effect**: You utter an implication to another creature which is no longer than a single sentence.
 If it understands, it must succeed a [Will] save or follow through with the suggestion.
 Whatever is suggested cannot be something whose effect would be greater than a number of hours equal to the spell's tier.
 This cannot be something that would cause great harm or violate one's moral tenets.
 Additionally, you may only target a playable species (at narrator's discretion) or a creature of the same creature type as yourself with this spell.
+You cannot target a creature of undeath unless you are also a creature of undeath.

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.